to this guide providing information about reference management tools for staff and students at Lund University.

 Which software should I use?

-The Lund University Libraries Head office and LDC have a site license agreement which makes EndNote and RefWorks available to students and faculty at Lund University.
+The Lund University Libraries Head office and LDC have a site license agreement which makes EndNote available to students and faculty at Lund University.
 The licenses are financed by the Lund University Libraries Head office and distributed by LDC.

 EndNote is available for both PC and Mac and includes the following functions:

 Contact your IT-department if you wish to start using EndNote.

 Another option is to use Zotero, which is an open source software for reference management.
 Zotero is free to download and works in a similar way as Endnote.
 See the Zotero tab for more information.

 Please contact your Faculty Library by going to the local websites for contact information, support and training sessions at the different libraries.
 Here are links to some of the libraries different pages regarding Reference management.